holligram/mySQMplus_3DPrints/3D Prints (STL)/Anemometer/readme.md

 `#define ARM_LENGTH                  (0.100)`

 * The sensor used is either the KY-024 or the KY-003.
-The hub has a pocket to accommodate the sensor and which places the magnet hall sensor at the correct height to interact with the magnets housed in the hub nut.
-There are to versions of the hub stl provided.
+The base has a pocket to accommodate the sensor and which places the magnet hall sensor at the correct height to interact with the magnets, which are housed in the hub nut.
+There are two versions of the base stl's provided.
 Select the one that matches the sensor you plan to use.
-* There is a board retainer rind to keep the board securely held in the pocket.
+* There is an optional board retainer ring which will keep the board securely held in the pocket.
 * The 3D printed nut doubles as the magnet carrier and can contain either 1, 2, 3, or 6 magnets.
 Two magnets are recommended.
 The number of pulses generated per revolution is based on 1 pulse per magnet.
 The mySQM+ mydefines.h will need to be adjusted based on the number of magnets you use:

 `#define PULSES_PER_REVOLUTION       2`